Beware Of The Shapeshifting Gaelic Bodach Who May Be Difficult To Trick

 Ellen Lloyd - AncientPages.com - When darkness falls and the days get colder, we gather around the fireplace to embrace the warmth.
 In the old days, when there were no radiators, the chimney was a treasure that helped survive cold winters.
-Folklore stories tell the chimney was as appreciated as feared because it is also home to powerful spirits.
+Folklore stories tell the chimney was appreciated and feared because it is also home to powerful spirits.

 Gaelic Bodach is an evil creature.
 Adobe Stock - Joelee Creative

-The evil Bodach does not need an invitation to visit your home.
+The evil Bodach does not need the invitation to visit your home.
 If he decides to come to your house, he will do so, and rest assured he is not paying a courtesy visit.

 Irish mythology, Manannán mac Lir is the God of the sea, healing weather, and a master of shapeshifting.
 He was the one who gave the Tuatha de Danaan three incredible gifts.
 It is said Manannán had "many extraordinary magical powers.
 He owned a self-propelling boat named Scuabtuinne ("wave sweeper"), a sea-borne chariot drawn by the horse Enbarr ("water foam"), a powerful sword named Fragarach ("the answerer"), and a cloak of invisibility (féth fíada)."
 1